Wireless Institute of Australia: Contests

-Remembrance Day (RD) Contest
+Remembrance Day Contest

 Amateur radio operators in Australia participate in the Remembrance Day Contest on the weekend nearest Victory in the Pacific Day, 15 August.
 The competition commemorates amateur radio operators who died during World War II and encourages friendly participation to help improve the operating skills of participants.
 The contest runs for 24 hours, from 0300 UTC on the Saturday (formerly 0800), preceded by a broadcast including a speech by a dignitary or notable Australian (such as the Prime Minister of Australia, Governor-General of Australia, or a military leader) and the reading of the names of amateur radio operators who are known to have died.
 It is organised by the WIA, with operators in each Australian state contacting operators in other states, New Zealand, and Papua New Guinea.
 A trophy is awarded to the state that can boast the greatest rate of participation, based on a formula including: number of operators, number of contacts made, and radio frequency bands used.